 - CEREC One-Appointment Crowns: In many dental offices, a broken tooth requires two visits.
 First, impressions are made and you are fitted with a temporary crown.
 The impressions are sent to an outside lab, and you return for a second appointment to have your permanent crown fitted.

-In 1999, Dr. Austin became one of the first dentists on the Eastside to offer an alternative.
+In 1999, Dr. Galloway became one of the first dentists on the Eastside to offer an alternative.
 Using CEREC CAD/CAM technology, Family Dental Care of Bellevue can produce a beautiful structurally sound porcelain crown, onlay, or veneer right in the office and bond it onto your tooth at the same appointment.
 These restorations are as strong as traditional crowns, and save you a great deal of time and effort.

 - Laser Dentistry: Laser dentistry is a high-tech solution to the problems of pain, bleeding, and lengthy healing times that often accompany traditional dental treatments.
 In some cases, laser procedures even minimize or eliminate the need for anesthesia.
 Lasers are also used in tandem with traditional procedures, such as routine cleanings, to reduce the bacteria under the gums reducing chronic inflammation.
 They can be used to eliminate the pain of small lesions such as canker sores and oral herpes outbreaks and can be used in oral biopsies.